Visiting Nyaung Shwe, Kakku and Pindaya caves

 1. Nyaung Shwe

-Yadana Man Aung Pagoda is the oldest and most important shrine of the city.
+Yadana Man Aung Pagoda is the oldest and most important shrine in the city.
 Built in 1866, this Pagoda is famous for its Shan traditional architecture with its stepped stupa unique in Myanmar.
-The local market, as all the market around the lake, opens only every 5 days (5-days rotating market).
+As with all the markets around the lake, the local market opens only every 5 days (a 5-days rotating market).
 It’s fascinating since the women from the several hill tribes who live around the lake come to sell their products, homemade crafts, fruit and vegetables.

-Along the road to Kakku, there is the town of Taunggyi, where you’ll find the Kakku visitor centre and the exciting “5 days rotating market” with many local Pa-O people instantly recognisable by the colourful towels that the women wear on their heads.
-Here, it is also worth attending the Taunggyi Fire Balloon Festival that takes place for several days during the “Full Moon of Tazaungmon”, a national holiday that marks the end of the rainy season (usually in November).
+Along the road to Kakku, there is the town of Taunggyi, where you’ll find the Kakku Visitor Centre and the charming “5 days rotating market” with many local Pa-O people instantly recognisable by the colourful towels that the women wear on their heads.
+Here, it is also worth attending the Taunggyi Fire Balloon Festival for several days during the “Full Moon of Tazaungmon”, a national holiday that marks the end of the rainy season (usually in November).

 Once your visit is over, if you still have time, you can also have a walk around the town with its beautiful lakeside and colonial-era buildings.
-From the caves to the city, there is a covered walkway that follows the hillside where there can also be found a beautiful teak-built monastery.
+From the caves to the city, there is a covered walkway that follows the hillside.

 Need to know